Range Rover Sport SVR Review

 The Range Rover SVR was the first mass-production vehicle to emerge from Land Rover’s Special Vehicle Operations department and it has been built to contend with the best fast SUVs from Germany.
 Models such as the new Porsche Cayenne Turbo S, BMW X5M and Mercedes GLE 63 AMG.

-Is the Range Rover Sport SVR a good car?
+Buy or lease the Range Rover Sport SVR at a price you’ll love

 Power comes from the same supercharged 5.0-litre petrol V8 fitted to the Jaguar F-Type R coupe.
 It’s good for 542bhp; enough to fling the heavyweight Range Rover Sport towards the horizon at an alarming rate.
 It can get from 0-62mph quicker than a Porsche 911 Carrera 2, while simultaneously emitting the kind of V8 rumble that sends even hardened tree huggers scrambling for cover.